bazookerguy1234567/Reuploaded-Scripts/README.md

 # Reuploaded-Scripts
-Scripts that are, uploaded (obviously)
+Scripts that are, reuploaded (obviously)